HenriWahl/dhcpy6d-jekyll/docs/documentation/config/addresses.md

 valid_lifetime = 1200
 ```

 If DNS should be updated the flag **dns_update** has to be set true.
-At the moment this only works for Bind DNS servers which must be configuref in [general settings](/documentation/config/general/ "General").
+At the moment this only works for Bind DNS servers which must be configured in [general settings](/documentation/config/general/ "General").

 ```ini
 dns_update = yes